juangarciadev/juangarcia.github.io/_posts/2017-02-09-new-year-s-resolution.markdown

 ---
 layout: post
 title: "New Year&apos;s Resolution"
 comments: true
 date: 2017-02-09 01:25:00 -0700
 categories: Personal
 ---

-<p>I think the best way to start my blog is with the New Year's resolution post.
+<p>I think the best way to start my Blog is with the New Year's resolution post.
 I also wanted to share this list as a way to keep you in the loop on what I will be working on, the things I'm happy about achieving, and the different paths my life may take.</p>

 <p>Well, let's get started!<br>2017 has started out amazing for me, because I started with a big goal that I always wanted to achieve.
 I didn't get into it before because I didn't feel confident in my English skills, but now I'm starting my own Blog and this is the first post <strong>(•_•) ( •_•)>⌐■-■ (⌐■_■)</strong>.<br>Last year was amazing and I accomplished a lot.
 I finished with a big list of things that I was putting off for many years, but I decided that this year was time to put my hands in all of it, but...</p>